codenode-ai/LpSitesJuridicos/replit.md

 ## Overview

-This is a modern single-page website built for CodeNode, a company that creates professional websites specifically for law firms.
-The application showcases two service plans: a simple website with WhatsApp integration and an advanced version featuring AI-powered automated customer service.
+This is a modern single-page website built for CodeNode.AI, a company that creates professional websites specifically for autonomous lawyers who don't yet have a digital presence.
+The application showcases two service plans: "Site Essencial" (basic professional website) and "Site com IA no WhatsApp" (AI-powered automated customer service).
 The site features a dark, professional theme with gold accents designed specifically for the legal industry, emphasizing trust and professionalism.
+The target audience has been refined to focus on individual autonomous lawyers rather than law firms.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 2024)

+**Major Content Update - Target Audience Shift**:
+- Updated target audience from law firms to autonomous lawyers without existing websites
+- Hero section: Changed title to "Seu primeiro site jurídico profissional"
+- Updated subtitle to focus on autonomous lawyers who don't yet have sites
+- Benefits section: Updated descriptions to use "sua" instead of organizational language
+- Plans section: Renamed "Site Simples" to "Site Essencial" and "Site com Agente IA" to "Site com IA no WhatsApp"
+- How It Works: Updated copy to reflect individual lawyer focus
+- About section: Changed from law firms to "advogados autônomos"
+- Contact section: Updated call-to-action to "criar seu primeiro site"
+- FAQ section: Updated plan names and maintained relevant content
+- New Models section added with navigation link showing two demo lawyer websites

+**New Components & Routes**:
+- Created Models component with links to demo sites
+- Added modelo-advogado page (criminal law specialization, masculine design)
+- Added modelo-advogada page (family/civil law specialization, feminine design)
+- Updated header navigation to include "Modelos" link
+- Added routing for `/modelo-advogado` and `/modelo-advogada` paths

 ## System Architecture